kirtan2746/Intrusion-Detection-System-Using-machine-learning/README.md

 extensive documentation (books, internet sites, forums, etc.).
 In addition to all these advantages, it works in concert with many libraries which "machine learning" applications can be done.
-In this context, Python3.7 has been chosen to be used in this work, because of many of the advantages it provides[25].
+In this context, Python3.7 has been chosen to be used in this work, because of many of the advantages it provides.

 Sklearn (Scikit-learn) is a machine learning library that can be used with the Python programming language.
 Sklearn offers a wide range of options to the user with its numerous machine learning algorithms.
 Sklearn has extensive documentation and contains all the algorithms needed for this work.

 Pandas is a powerful data analysis library running on Python.
 When working with a large dataset, Pandas allows you to easily perform many operations such as filtering, bulk column / row deletion, addition, and replacement.
 Because of all these advantages, the Pandas library has been used.

 Matplotlib is a library that runs on Python, allowing visualization of data.
-This library is used to create graphs used in the study NumPy, a Python library that allows you to perform mathematical and logical operations quickly and easily, has been used in calculations in this work[26].
+This library is used to create graphs used in the study

+NumPy, a Python library that allows you to perform mathematical and logical operations quickly and easily, has been used in calculations in this work.

 Hardware Platform
 An evaluation criterion for machine learning algorithms is the execution time.
 However, the execution time may vary depending on the performance of the computer being used.
 Because of this, the technical specifications of the computer used in the application are shared.
 The technical characteristics of the computer used in the implementation phase are

+# DATA Pre-processing

+1) Pre-processing of KDD

+❖ First let’s analyse kdd’99 dataset, here is first few entries of kdd’99 dataset